 - Explain the basics of measuring data quality

-- Decide on suitable representation and labelling methods for different map types
+- Decide on suitable representation and labeling methods for different map types

 Upon successful completion of this course, you will receive a Certificate which will include the name of the course.